TheCing/mathias-environmental/site/content/_index.md

   image: img/Picture5.png
 intro:
   heading: What We Offer
-  text: Mathias Environmental helps high-use facilities such as schools,
-    universities, medical offices, dental practices, restaurants, churches and office spaces to evaluate, design and implement effective indoor air quality strategies to battle the spread of pathogens.
-These include SARS-CoV-2 novel coronavirus and the H1N1 Flu virus.
-Our goal is to help you improve the indoor air quality of your facilities and help protect those that use them.
+  text: Mathias Environmental provides expertise to commercial and public facilities to evaluate, design and implement effective indoor air quality strategies to battle the spread of pathogens.
+These include the SARS-CoV-2 novel coronavirus and the H1N1 Flu virus.
+Our mission is to significantly improve the indoor air quality in our clients’ facilities and help protect those that use them.
 banner: Under Construction
 displayBanner: true
 title: Mathias Environmental